kartikey321/mongo-chat-dart/README.md

 ## 🤝 Contributing

 We welcome contributions to MongoChatDart!
-Please see our [contributing guidelines](link_to_contributing_guidelines) for more information on how to get involved.
+Please see our [contributing guidelines](contribution.md) for more information on how to get involved.

 ## 📄 License

-MongoChatDart is released under the [MIT License](link_to_license).
+MongoChatDart is released under the [BSD 3-Clause License](LICENSE).

 ## 🆘 Support

-If you encounter any issues or have questions about using MongoChatDart, please [open an issue](link_to_issues_page) on our GitHub repository.
+If you encounter any issues or have questions about using MongoChatDart, please [open an issue](https://github.com/kartikey321/mongo-chat-dart/issues) on our GitHub repository.

 ---